jupyterhub/the-littlest-jupyterhub/docs/howto/admin/systemd.rst

 However in some cases, admins might want to have better control on these settings.

-For example when mounting shared volumes over the network using Samba, these namespacing settings might be a bit too strict and prevent users from accessing the shared volumes.
+For example when mounting shared volumes over the network using `Samba <https://en.wikipedia.org/wiki/Samba_(software)>`_, these namespacing settings might be a bit too strict and prevent users from accessing the shared volumes.

 Overriding settings with ``override.conf``
 ==========================================

-To override the ``jupyterhub`` settings, it is possible to provide a custom ``/etc/systemd/system/jupyterhub.service.d/override.conf`` file with the following content:
+To override the ``jupyterhub`` settings, it is possible to provide a custom ``/etc/systemd/system/jupyterhub.service.d/override.conf`` file.

+Here is an example for the content of the file:

 .. code-block:: bash